Skip to content

 External redirects

-It's often necessary to redirect to an external website, or an internal page that doesn't use Hybridly.
+It's often necessary to redirect to an external website, or sometimes even an internal page that doesn't use Hybridly, such as a Filament panel.

-If you redirect using a classic server-side redirection, the front-end adapter will not understand the response and will display an error modal.
+If you use a classic server-side redirection, the front-end adapter will not understand the response and will display an error modal.

 php